martinthomson/http-replay/draft-thomson-http-replay.md

 A server decides whether or not to offer a client the ability to send early data on future connections when sending the TLS session ticket.

-When early data is enabled by the server, there are a number of techniques it can use to mitigate the risks of replay:
+When a server enables early data, there are a number of techniques it can use to mitigate the risks of replay:

 1. The server can choose whether it processes early data before the TLS handshake completes.
 By deferring request processing until the handshake is